 MARIE JO ANDRADA

 Ms. Andrada is a coffee-drinking, plaid-wearing, tree-hugging Seattle native.
 She graduated from Western Washington University with a BA in Environmental Education, Outdoor Education, and Environmental Interpretation and a minor in Geography.
 Prior to teaching, she spent several summers working at summer camps in and around Puget Sound and Northern California.
 She also worked as a naturalist at outdoor schools on the California coast and in the Sierra Nevada foothills.
 When classroom teaching made its beck and call, she made her way to Portland, Oregon to earn her masters in teaching degree from Lewis & Clark College.
-This is Ms. Andrada’s third year teaching at EAS and seventh year in LWSD.
+This is Ms. Andrada’s fourth year teaching at EAS and eighth year in LWSD.
 She has also taught 7th grade science and Quest at Redmond Middle School.

 Ms. Andrada LOVES music.
 The guitar is her main instrument, but she’s known to pick up a ukulele, mandolin, or upright bass from time to time.
 She also enjoys playing music with her husband, going to concerts, kayaking or canoeing, playing cornhole, and going on road trips.